Vorlonhomeworld/BBCL/8 Hello Lisp Part 3.md

 going to supply Common Lisp with something else to print.

 If you haven't picked up on this, the "~a" are also place holders for something we'll put in a bit later.
 Speaking of, the **:name** is our first place holder.
-I realize we said we wanted to print "Name:", Common Lisp needs to have the colon placed before the word we're working with, you'll see the same thing when we talk about numbers, it's a variation of Lambda formatting, where the operation comes before the number or word, for example in Common Lisp, if we want it to add 4+4, we wouldn't write it that way, we'd place the addition sign first, followed by the two numbers to add:
+I realize we said we wanted to print "Name:", Common Lisp needs to have the colon placed before the word we're working with, you'll see the same thing when we talk about numbers
+This is because Common Lisp uses S-expressions *(we'll cover that more in the next chapter)* where the operation comes before the number or word, for example in Common
+Lisp, if we want it to add 4+4, we wouldn't write it that way, we'd place the addition sign first, followed by the two numbers to add:

 ```